 This is one of the most important steps in keeping your home liveable.
 Mold can develop as soon as 24 hours following a flood.
 Remove wet sheetrock, carpet and bedding as soon as possible.
 If an item has been wet less than 48 hours it may be salvageable.
 Belongings should be removed from the house and deep cleaned.
 Reach out to a friend or family member with a working dishwasher or washing machine for quick cleaning.
 Make sure to notify your insurance company before removing items.
 And once again TAKE PHOTOGRAPHS.

 Large pieces of furniture such as couches are difficult to dry effectively and should be discarded.
 Rugs may be dried and cleaned professionally.
 This usually costs $100 or more depending on size of the rug.

 A chemical such as Bora-Care should be used immediately to stop mold growth.
 Bora-Care is used on all new construction and should be repeated on water damaged homes.

 Bora-Care and Mold-Care should be applied to all affected structural wood once dried.
 These products not only prevent mold but also kill existing mold.
 You can call most pest control companies to apply it.

 FullScope Pest Control in Kingwood, Texas has the products for mold prevention in stock and are trained in its usage.
 Call or Text 832.898.0190

 Secure Your Home

 Place boards over broken windows and cover any roof damage with a secure tarp (take photographs before covering).
 Beware of looting that may be done.
-Keep valuables hidden or have a friend or family member hold them while your house is repaired.
+Keep valuables hidden or have a friend or family member hold them while your house is being repaired.
 If your home is habitable make sure and avoid staying in flooded rooms due to possible mold and mildew.
 Have flashlights handy.